nealcarney/ESPHome-MaxxFan-controller/README.md

 # MaxxFan and Houghton air conditioner controller
-An ESP32-based controller to control MaxxFan and Houghton air conditioner using ESPHome and Home Assistant
+An ESP32-based controller to control MaxxFan and Houghton air conditioner (or any AC using IR remote) using ESPHome and Home Assistant

 ## MaxxFan Features